 Prepare Shrimp Mixture: Inline IngredientsPulse the shrimp in a food processor until coarsely chopped.
 Add red curry paste, egg, and fish sauce.
 Pulse until well combined and slightly sticky.

-1 lb fresh shrimp, 2 tablespoon red curry paste, 1 egg, 1 tablespoon fish sauce
+1 lb fresh shrimp, 2 tbsp red curry paste, 1 egg, 1 tbsp fish sauce

 Mix in Herbs and Vegetables: Transfer the shrimp mixture to a mixing bowl.
 Add chopped green beans, cilantro, Thai basil, and shredded kaffir lime leaves.
 Mix thoroughly.